michaelahwales/pages-practice/README.md

-The layered architecture style used acknowledges that the system’s technical implementation is broadly separated on the basis of the cognitive driving functions and the vehicle platform functions (Behere & Törngren, 2016).
+The layered architecture style used acknowledges that the system’s technical implementation is broadly separated on the basis of the cognitive driving functions and the vehicle platform functions [(Behere and Törngren 7)](https://doi.org/10.1016/j.infsof.2015.12.008).
 Within this however, the layered style allows for each of the layers to be implemented by a different team, and gives them the freedom of allowing them to make their own decisions regarding specifics like programming style, technology stacks and tools used.